laurentkempe/aspirePlayground/README.md

 ## Projects

+- [MongoDBAspire](https://github.com/laurentkempe/aspirePlayground/tree/main/MongoDBAspire) sample application that demonstrates how to use .NET Aspire and MongoDB with seed data.
 - [AIExtensionsOllama](https://github.com/laurentkempe/aspirePlayground/tree/main/AIExtensionsOllama) project .NET Aspire 9 RC 1 using Microsoft.Extensions.AI with Ollama and Tool calling with OpenTelemetry.
 - [Aspire.NET9Preview](https://github.com/laurentkempe/aspirePlayground/tree/main/Aspire.NET9Preview) project to test the preview of .NET Aspire 9 preview without installing a workload.
 - [LocalLLMSummarize](https://github.com/laurentkempe/aspirePlayground/tree/main/LocalLLMSummarize) a simple web application which get a saved article from omnivore.app and summarize the articles using a local LLM and display the summary to the user.